1. Chamonix, France

 5. La Grave, France

-- No Ski “Resort” BS: The skiing in La Grave is unlike that of your typical US ski resort.
-A village owned Pulse gondola whisks you from the small sleepy France village to the top of some of the gnarliest terrain in the Alps.
+– No Ski “Resort” BS: The skiing in La Grave is unlike that of your typical US ski resort.
+The village owned “telepherique” gondola whisks you from the sleepy French village to the top of some of the gnarliest terrain in the Alps.

-“La Grave is the only place that could have taken the life of legendary skiing icon Doug Coombs.” – Lora
+“La Grave is the only place that could have taken the life of legendary skiing icon Doug Coombs.” – Local Skier

 6. Jackson Hole, WY

-- Capital of American Big Mountain Skiing: In many ways Jackson Hole was the first resort in America to cater to the Big Mountain Ski Crowd.
-After a bumpy start Jackson Hole opened it’s gates in 2000 and allowed skiers to access the all-time backcountry zones surrounding the resort.
+– Capital of American Big Mountain Skiing: In many ways, Jackson Hole Mountain Resort was the first ski area in America to cater to the big mountain crowd.
+After a bumpy start, Jackson Hole opened it’s gates in 2000 and allowed skiers to access the all-time backcountry zones surrounding the resort.

-“The Tram has undoubtably accesses the sickest terrain in North America for 40 years” (TGR’s Anomaly)
+“The Tram has undoubtably accessed the sickest terrain in North America for 40 years.”
+(TGR’s Anomaly)

 7. Squaw Valley, CA

-- Home of GNAR: Shane McConkeys old stomping ground is widely known for it’s quirky game developed by the man himself.
+– Home of GNAR: Shane McConkey’s old stomping ground is widely known for being home to the quirky game developed by the legend himself.

-- Fingers & Palisades: Even if your not “getting after it” entertainment abounds with the pairing of aggressive terrain and aggressive locals all in full sight of the chairlifts.
+– Fingers & Palisades: Even if you’re not “getting after it,” entertainment abounds with the pairing of aggressive locals challenging the best terrain in Tahoe– all in full sight of the chair lifts.

 “If you see Squaw on a powder day you are going to see a bunch of people fired up like any other ski area.
 They are going to go out and charge as hard as they can and try to end the day as satisfied as they can.” – Scott Gaffney